IGM-202-2225/project-2-meaton96/README.md

 	-  Updated all movement logic to return steering vectors instead of apply their own forces.
 All forces are summed and finally multiplied by a movingPower scalar.
 This should be more efficient.
 	-  Seperation now applies a force on itself away from all other agents instead of applying a force to other agents--
 - 0.0.4
 	-  Fixed Seperation bug that was causing it to not function properly
+- 0.1
+	-  Fixed issue causing camera shake with player when on the ground
+	-  Fixed issue causing dinosaurs to fly into the air during pursuit
+	-  Fixed bounds issue causing flying dinosaurs to move outside of the chunk system resulting in NullPointer
+	-  Added dinosaur pursuit of player
+		-  every 10 seconds a random carnivourous dinosaur will decide to pursue the player
+	-  Added Velociraptor (See above section)

 ### Requirements not completed

 _If you did not complete a project requirement, notate that here_